Numi2/zk-proof-of-funds/README.md

 **Credits:**  WebZjs builds on [ChainSafe's fork of librustzcash](https://github.com/ChainSafe/librustzcash), which added WASM compatibility to the official Zcash libraries.
 Standing on the shoulders of giants.

+### Browser Compatibility & WASM Loader

+We built a comprehensive browser compatibility system that automatically detects SharedArrayBuffer support and provides graceful fallbacks.
+The system includes:

+**Browser Detection** — Detects Chrome, Firefox, Edge, Safari (desktop and mobile) and their capabilities.
+Checks for SharedArrayBuffer, cross-origin isolation, and secure context requirements.

+**Dual WASM Builds** — The wallet loader automatically selects between:
+- **Threaded build** (pkg-threads): For browsers with SharedArrayBuffer + cross-origin isolation.
+Uses all CPU cores for faster sync and proving.
+- **Single-threaded build** (pkg-single): For all other browsers.
+Slower but works everywhere.

+**Lite Mode** — When full wallet mode isn't available, users can still:
+- Use the P2P marketplace (post and respond to offers)
+- Verify proof bundles from others
+- View and manage attestations
+- Browse the policy catalog
+- Share offers via links

+**Smart Fallbacks** — The system provides clear guidance: Safari users get instructions for proper server headers, mobile users get desktop recommendations, and everyone gets the option to continue in lite mode.

+### Mina Recursive Proof Hub Rail

+We implemented a **Mina recursive proof hub rail** that enables zkpf to serve as a cross-chain compliance layer.
+Key insight: *PoF verified once in a privacy-preserving way; many chains can reuse it.*

+**How it works:**
+1. Existing zkpf proofs from any rail (Starknet, Orchard, custodial, etc.) are wrapped into Mina-native recursive proofs
+2. The Mina zkApp emits attestations that other chains can query via zkBridges
+3. Original proofs and addresses remain hidden; only the attestation bit `has_PoF(holder, policy) = true` is propagated

+Mina's ~22KB light client footprint makes it realistic for institutional verifiers to self-verify proofs cheaply without running full nodes.

+### Starknet L2 Rail: DeFi Position Proving

+We built a **Starknet L2 rail** that enables proof-of-funds over Starknet accounts, DeFi positions (vaults, LP tokens, lending), and leverages Starknet's native account abstraction.

+**Key Features:**
+- **Account Abstraction** — Session keys, batched signatures, wallet detection (Argent, Braavos, OpenZeppelin)
+- **DeFi Position Support** — Aggregates balances across JediSwap LP, Nostra lending, zkLend deposits, Ekubo positions, Haiko vaults
+- **Native STARK Verification** — Uses Starknet's STARK-friendly cryptography (Pedersen hash, ECDSA over Stark curve)

+The rail can prove statements like "I control Starknet account(s) with total balance ≥ threshold" or "My aggregated DeFi positions have value ≥ threshold" without revealing individual positions or addresses.

 ---

 ## Rust Crates